OCA/l10n-portugal/l10n_pt_municipality/README.rst

 Usage
 =====

-Onle the Administrator user has acces to the LAU setup table.
+Only the Administrator user has access to the LAU setup table.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas